Form 1095-A, 1095-B, 1095-C, and Instructions

 Form 1095-C, Employer-Provided Health Insurance Offer and Coverage

 This form is furnished to those who had employer-sponsored coverage.
-This form is filed by your employer.
-1095-C forms are not required to be sent until 2016.

 More on 1095-B and C Forms

 Aside from reading the instructions, we suggest checking out the following PDF from UnitedHealth for more information on 1095-B and 1095-C forms.

 And here are some 1095-B and C pointers:

 - Use the 1094-B and C forms to tell the IRS about whether you offered workers Minimum Essential Coverage (MEC)